hughbrien/dynatrace_public/spring-boot-service-report.md

 ## 📊 Executive Summary

-The REST application service has been analyzed for performance metrics over the past 24 hours. **Critical performance issues** have been identified with three primary endpoints showing extremely slow [...]
+The REST application service has been analyzed for performance metrics over the past 24 hours. **Critical performance issues** have been identified with three primary endpoints showing extremely slow response times (3-15 seconds), while other endpoints perform well with sub-10ms response times.

 ### Key Findings:
 - ✅ **No application errors or exceptions detected**